 Articles 369l to 369x of the VAT System Directive 2006/112/EC (VATSystRL) contain the IOSS regulations applicable throughout the EU.
 The provisions of the EU VATystD were integrated into the German VAT Act with effect from 1 July 2021 (in particular § 3 paragraph 3a, § 18k, § 22f and § 25e UStG).

 Elimination of competition distortions for imported goods up to 22 euros

 According to the VAT law applicable in the EU until June 2021, commercial goods imported from outside the EU were exempt from import VAT up to a value of 22 euros (exemption limit).
-In contrast, there was no such exemption limit for goods deliveries transacted within the EU.
+In contrast, there was no exemption limit for goods deliveries transacted within the EU.
 When trading within the EU, turnover tax was also levied on goods with a low real value.

 The resulting distortion of competition between trade in goods within the EU and imports from outside the EU was eliminated by the new e-commerce VAT rules as of 1 July 2021.
 VAT is now levied on all trade goods imported from non-EU states – regardless of the real value of the imported products.
 The previous preferential VAT treatment for goods imported from non-EU countries with a value of up to 22 euros will be abolished.
-In addition, the procedure of electronic customs declarations practised for postal traffic within the framework of IOSS as of 1 July 2021 is expected to reduce the previous extent of false declarations of the real value of postal consignments.
+In addition, the electronic customs declarations practised for postal traffic within the framework of IOSS as of 1 July 2021 are expected to reduce the previous extent of false declarations of the real value of postal consignments.

 Changes by IOSS for goods with a real value above 22 euros and up to 150 euros